Is Composite Wood Waterproof?

-Water alone, can be destructive.
-Just like the climate, hot tubs and swimming pools are equally destructive to wooden decks and sometimes more destructive, because of its chemical content.
+Water alone can be destructive.
+Just like the climate, hot tubs and swimming pools are equally destructive to wooden decks and sometimes more destructive because of their chemical content.
 We may be wondering how water destroys wood.
-Wood, even after it has been sawn down and cut into boards, store water in them.
+Wood, even after it has been sawn down and cut into boards, stores water in them.
 Twenty per cent of a dimensionally stable wood board contains moisture.
 When moisture reaches 30 per cent of the weight of the board, that means that the water is already between the board and not in its fibres anymore.
 That’s when problems arise.
 A freezing climate can make it even worse.
 If water expands between the fibres, fungi and other microbial life will soon grow.
-The more water is intruded in the fibre, the more it encourages other organisms to move in.
+The more water is intruded into the fibre, the more it encourages other organisms to move in.

-Most decks that are built today are made up of wood, simply because of its low cost however, those that choose composite decking think of the low maintenance it requires.
+Most decks built today are made up of wood simply because of their low cost; however, those who choose composite decking think of the low maintenance it requires.
 You will be asking a lot of questions before deciding.
 Consider how the deck will be used.
 Will it be built in a shaded area?
 Do you plan to use this for a long time?
 Are you up to doing maintenance yourself?
 Or will you be hiring a company to do it for you?

 Composite wood decking is made up of recycled wood chips and plastics, making it eco-friendly.
 If you are a person who follows a house theme, this comes in different styles and a variety of Earth tones.
 You can easily match it with your furniture or home.
 Aside from spending very little to no maintenance, composite dicking is friendly to the environment with its recycled materials.

-Composite decking does not absorb water.
+Composite decking offers very minimal water absorption when compared to wood.
 When moisture gets trapped under the decking and on top of the wood joists, it stays there and keeps it from drying properly.
-This is different from wood which are more susceptible to rot and decay when not properly dried.
-If you are looking for quality waterproof composite decking materials, you should be very skeptical.
+This is different from wood which is more susceptible to rot and decay when not properly dried.
+If you are looking for quality waterproof composite decking materials, you should be very sceptical.
 The first-generation composite decking was made up of shredded plastic bottles and sawdust.
 They weren’t waterproof boards.
-Earlier, composite boards like these, fall apart.
-It may also be dangerous during rainy season as it gets slippery when wet.
+Earlier, composite boards like these fell apart.
+It may also be dangerous during the rainy season, as it gets slippery when wet.

-Homeowners who are looking for waterproof composite decking materials should look for those that have special features.
-Boards should be surrounded with full capping (shielding) with a layer of waterproof material.
-This makes it fully protected.
-The capping material should provide a non-slip surface making it safe even when wet.
-How do you make your board waterproof for a long time?
 The co-extruded capping is extruded together with the board as it leaves the mould to ensure that the capping and the core form a single unit.
 When the capping is not bonded to the core, it can crack or peel and could make the board vulnerable to water intrusion.
-To better resist moisture, there are no screws that were pierced to the board itself.
+There are no screws that were pierced into the board to resist moisture better.
 Hidden fasteners are inserted at the side of the board and are screwed into the substructure of the deck.
 This also creates a smooth look and feel as there are no screw heads to worry about.

-Ultra-Decking UK has Ultra Shield Technology on its Signature range of Wood Plastic Composite (WPC) decking boards.
-The Signature composite decking boards are resistant to UV fading, staining and mold and mildew, giving it a life span of 25 years or more.
+The Signature collection of Wood Plastic Composite (WPC) boards from Ultra Decking benefits from Ultra Shield Technology.
+The Signature composite decking boards are more resistant to UV fading*, staining, mould, and mildew, giving them a life span of 25 years or more.
 It creates a natural look with its natural wood grain finish.
-A lot of customers described it as a fabulous indoor flooring with all the benefits of outdoor protection.
+Many customers described it as fabulous indoor flooring with all the benefits of outdoor protection.

-We have enumerated several issues with the first-generation WPC like fading, staining, mold spots, mildew, cracking, crumbling and warping.
-The second-generation composite decking now has a plastic layer or capped shielded technology covering the entire composite decking board.
-This also guarantees that the colour of your decking stays for a long time and prevents dust and liquid from reaching the centre of the composite decking boards.
+2nd generation composite decking has eliminated several issues compared to first-generation WPC like fading, staining, mould spots, mildew, cracking, crumbling and warping.
+2nd generation composite decking includes a plastic layer or capped shielded technology covering the entire composite decking board.
+This also guarantees that your decking colour stays for a long time and prevents dust and liquid from reaching the core of the composite decking boards.

 The 25-year warranty makes it all worth it.
-Ultra-Shield technology guarantees an ultra-low maintenance decking.
-Since the board absorbs almost no water, you don’t have to worry about spills of liquids, drinks and sauces.
+Ultra-Shield technology guarantees ultra-low maintenance decking.
+Since the board absorbs almost no water, you don’t have to worry about liquids, drinks and spills.
 You simply wipe them away!
-It is also a protection against natural tough elements like mold and mildew.
+It is also a protection against natural elements such as mould and mildew.
 An additional feature would be its surface texture which is almost indistinguishable from real wood.